Edmund Szoka: Priesthood

-On June 5, 1954, he was ordained to the priesthood by Bishop Thomas Noa in St. Peter's Cathedral in Marquette, Michigan.
+On June 5, 1954, Szoka was ordained to the priesthood for the Diocese of Marquette by Bishop Thomas Noa in St. Peter's Cathedral in Marquette, Michigan.

 He did pastoral work in Manistique.
 From 1957 to 1959, he studied canon law at the Pontifical Urbaniana University or the Pontifical Lateran University in Rome.
 He then became secretary to Bishop Noa of Marquette, whom he accompanied to the first session of the Second Vatican Council in 1962.
-During this period he also served as chaplain at St. Mary's Hospital and K. I. Sawyer Air Force Base.
+During this period, he also served as chaplain at St. Mary's Hospital and K. I. Sawyer Air Force Base near Marquette.
 Upon returning to the United States, Szoka did pastoral and curial work, including serving as an official of the matrimonial tribunal in Marquette until 1971.
-He was raised to the rank of Honorary Prelate of His Holiness on November 14, 1963, by Pope Paul VI.
+He was raised to the rank of honorary prelate on November 14, 1963, by Pope Paul VI.

 Episcopal ministry

 Bishop of Gaylord

-Szoka was appointed the first Bishop of Gaylord on June 11, 1971.
-He received his episcopal consecration on the following July 20 from Cardinal John Francis Dearden, with Bishops Charles Salatka and Joseph McKinney serving as co-consecrators.
-A year later, the Bishops of the 4th pastoral region of the National Conference of Catholic Bishops (NCCB) elected him president for the period of 1972–77.
-At the same time, he was treasurer and secretary of the Episcopal Conference of Michigan.
-As Bishop of Gaylord, Szoka improved the annulment consideration process, drawing from his experience in the matrimonial tribunal in Marquette.
+Szoka was appointed by Paul VI as the first bishop of Gaylord on June 11, 1971.
+He received his episcopal consecration on July 20, 1971, from Cardinal John Francis Dearden, with Bishops Charles Salatka and Joseph McKinney serving as co-consecrators.

+A year later, the bishops of the fourth pastoral region of the National Conference of Catholic Bishops (NCCB) elected him as regional president, serving from 1972 to 1977.
+At the same time, he served as treasurer and secretary of the Episcopal Conference of Michigan.
+As bishop of Gaylord, Szoka improved the annulment consideration process, drawing from his experience in the matrimonial tribunal in Marquette.